microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 + Postman installed (completed in Challenge-01)

 ## Getting Started
-In this challenge, you will be deploying and configuring the MedTech service within your AHDS workspace to receive medical IoT data and transform the data for persistence in the FHIR service.
+In this challenge, you will be deploying MedTech service within your AHDS workspace configured to receive and transform medical IoT data for persistence in FHIR.

-The steps you will take are outlined below.
+The general steps in this challenge are outlined below.

+Step 1 - Deploy and configure [Azure Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
+Step 2 - Deploy a MedTech service instance in your Azure Health Data Services workspace.
+Step 3 - Import data mappings for converting medical IoT device data into FHIR Step 4 - Configure Azure Roles for MedTech Service to securely connect to the FHIR service.

-## Step 1
+## Step 1 - Deploy and configure Azure Event Hubs
 Let us begin with a basic walk through of the steps to [Deploy MedTech service in the Azure Portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure).

 ## Step 2